Police Department Brenham Texas

 According to the TCJS inspection report, the facility failed to meet state standards for inmate supervision.
 Inspectors found that staff exceeded the 60-minute minimum requirement for face-to-face observations, a violation of state jail operation standards.

-Washington County, Sheriff’s Department Sued Over Inmate Suicide
+Washington County Sheriff’s Department Sued Over Inmate Suicide

 washington-county-sheriffA federal lawsuit filed on February 12 in Austin accuses Washington County and its Sheriff’s Department of violating the constitutional rights of Cameron Pritchett, a 31-year-old man who died by suicide at the Washington County Jail in 2019.
 The suit, brought by Pritchett’s family, alleges that jail officials failed to provide adequate medical and mental health care and did not protect him despite knowing about his serious mental health issues and suicide risk.
 The complaint also states that inmates were allowed to cover their cell windows with blankets, preventing proper monitoring.
 Pritchett had been jailed there before, and staff were aware of his history and condition, according to the family’s attorney.